tansive/tansive/README.md

 ## 💡 Why Tansive?

-Companies and Teams want to adopt AI agents, but face real obstacles:

-- **Context:**
-  Agents need context from many systems, but integrating securely across APIs and data silos is hard and often requires costly new data pipelines.
+- **Secure Integration**: AI Tools and Agents need context from many systems, but integrating securely across different APIs is challenging.
+Tansive provides rule-based access control at every interface in your Agent pipeline.

-- **AI agents are non-deterministic actors:**
-  Hard to observe and break traditional DevOps models.
-Current Authn models are designed for systems that behave deterministically, not for Agents.
-Prompt engineering and using one AI model as a guardrail for another are necessary, but not sufficient.
+- **Reduce Operational Burden**: Deploy and manage AI Agents using the same GitOps processes teams use today.
+Tansive is cloud-agnostic and works across clouds.

-- **Chained Actions amplify risk:**
-  When agents and tools call each other, small problems have a large blast radius.
+- **Chained Actions amplify risk:** When agents and tools call each other, small problems have a large blast radius.
+Tansive provides audit logs that capture the full tool call graph and policy decisions to help trace and mitigate risks.

-- **Production Gaps:**
-  Existing frameworks help build agents but don’t adequately address safe deployment, policy enforcement, or auditability.

-- **Operational Overhead:**
-  Introducing new APIs and services that speak Agent protocols increases complexity, security surface area, and compliance burden.

-Tansive helps teams take agents to production safely — enforcing scoped policies, providing tamper-evident audit logs, and integrating without reinventing your stack.
+- **Defend against Security Vulnerabilities**: AI tools introduce new attack vectors like prompt injections.
+Tansive provides the tools to implement defense-in-depth security processes to keep your business safe.

+- **Meet Compliance Requirements**: Companies must meet regulatory requirements (SOC2, HIPAA, PCI, Data Privacy).
+Tansive provides policy-based control and tamper-evident logs for compliance and audits.

 ---